awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-auth.rst

 Run the project and validate results
 ------------------------------------

-Rebuild the project and run in the emulator.
+Run in the emulator using :guilabel:`Run` > :guilabel:`Run 'app'`.
 You should see a sign-in screen.
 Choose the :guilabel:`Create new account` button to create a new account.
 Once the information is submitted, you will be sent a confirmation code via email.
 Enter the confirmation code to complete registration, then